-This time around no other copy of Time Out could touch our good Six Eye Stereo pressings — they were in a league of their own.
+This time around no other copy of Time Out could touch our good Six Eye Stereo pressings.
+They were simply in a league of their own.

 If you’ve been with us for a long time you may remember that this was not always the case.
 We used to really like some 360s as I recall, as well as the original mono pressing.
 This time around, not so much.

 This time around most everything is different.
 Allow us to explain.

 1. Our stereo is different; we’ve made quite a number of changes to it since our last big shootout for Time Out a few years back.
 We are strong proponents of Making Audio Progress.